Current investment property rates

 - Make a higher down payment

-- Get quotes from several mortgage lenders, including community banks or credit unions
+- Get and compare quotes from several mortgage lenders, including community banks or credit unions

 - Work with a mortgage broker